 Safe Management Measures for MICE Events

-SAFE MANAGEMENT MEASURES FOR EXPANSION OF MICE EVENT PILOTS IN SINGAPORE
+SAFE MANAGEMENT MEASURES FOR MICE EVENTS IN SINGAPORE

 ENFORCEMENT OF MEASURES

-7. STB will conduct enforcement checks to ensure compliance with SMMs.
-Enforcement action will be taken against EOs who hold MICE events without approval and/or who fail to comply with the necessary SMMs.
+6. STB will conduct enforcement checks to ensure compliance with SMMs.
+Enforcement action will be taken against the Event Organisers and Event Venues (collectively, EOs) who fail to comply with the necessary SMMs.

 Click below for:

 (a) to discuss or negotiate matters relating to trade, commerce or finance, professional practice or matters, health, arts, science, technology, industry, economics, industrial relations, security, international affairs, the environment or any other cause or matter, whether or not of a similar kind; (b) to temporarily exhibit or display goods of any kind for the purposes of sale or supply; or (c) to promote the trading of goods or the provision of services.
 Events held for incentive travel follow the same rules as other MICE events.